citp/privacy-policy-historical/s/si/sim/simplybusiness.co.uk.md

-> *The following text is extracted and transformed from the simplybusiness.co.uk privacy policy that was archived on 2011-05-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110528151550id_/http%3A//www.simplybusiness.co.uk/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the simplybusiness.co.uk privacy policy that was archived on 2011-11-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111126092805id_/http%3A//www.simplybusiness.co.uk/privacy-policy) for the most accurate reproduction.*

 # Privacy policy

-## Our Privacy Policy - what we will and won't do with your personal information
+Last Updated 01 June 2011

-Please read this privacy policy with the Data Protection Act 1998.
+**Please read this privacy policy with the Data Protection Act 1998.**

 We are registered with Data Protection Commissioner and our registration number is Z6948126.